 - first team reaches a score of 6.
-Serve remains with the player holding serve. - 5.B.4.
+Serve remains with the player holding serve.
+Exception: If the first game of such match was forfeited due to late arrival, the teams will not switch ends during game three. - 5.B.4.
 In a game to 15 points, the teams will switch ends when the first team reaches a score of 8.
 Serve remains with the player holding serve. - 5.B.5.
 In a game to 21 points, the teams will switch ends when the first team reaches a score of 11.
 Serve remains with the player holding serve. - 5.B.6.
 End Change Time-Out.
 One minute is allowed to switch ends during a game.
 Rule 10.A.5 shall be used to continue play. - 5.B.7.
 Once the end change point has been scored, a technical foul resulting in the loss of a point for the serving team shall have no impact on the completion of the end change. - 5.B.8.
 In a match with three out of five games to 11 points, in game five, the teams will switch ends when the first team reaches a score of 6.
-Serve remains with the player holding serve.
+Serve remains with the player holding serve. - 5.B.9.
+If the end change fails to be executed per Rules 5.B.3, 5.B.4, 5.B.5 or 5.B.8, the end change will be executed when realized.
+It is not a fault on either team, score is not impacted and serve remains with the player holding the serve.

-SECTION 6 - LINE CALL RULES
+SECTION 6 - Line Call Rules

 - 6.A.
-A served ball that clears the non-volley zone and lands in the correct service court or on any correct service court line is in. - 6.B.
-Except the serve, any ball in play that lands in the court or touches any court line is in. - 6.C.
-A ball contacting the playing surface completely outside of the court is "out." - 6.D.
+A served ball that clears the non-volley zone and its lines and lands in the correct service court or on any correct service court line is in.
+Any other ball in play that lands in the court or touches any court line is in. - 6.B.
+A ball contacting the playing surface completely outside of the court is "out."
+A served ball that lands in the opponent's non-volley zone, including on the non-volley zone lines, is "out". - 6.C.
 Code of Ethics for Line Calling.
 Pickleball is played according to specific rules.
 It also requires a code of ethics for line-calling responsibilities when performed by players.